stewtech/stewtech/README.md

 * I am also working on learning .Net Blazor UI using razor code for the frontend and Swagger for testing, EF core functionality as well as Dapper for ORM and MS SQL for a database.

-* I am building an .NET 8 ASP.NET CORE MVC web app Blog that will involve the following:
+* I am building a .NET 8 ASP.NET CORE MVC web app Blog that will involve the following:

 Overview of the Blog Application: